Seokyoung-Hwang-AI/Seokyoung-Hwang-AI/README.md

 ### Financial & Operations Analyst | Specialist | Bridging $3B Experience with AI-Driven Solutions
 📍 Vancouver, WA | U.S. Permanent Resident

 I am a data-driven professional with 7 years of domain expertise in **$3B budget management**, combined with a **B.E. in Artificial Intelligence**.
-I specialize in building high-precision analytical tools that transform complex data into **actionable operational strategies**.
+I specialize in building high-precision analytical tools that transform complex data into **actionable strategies**.

 ---